simonw/s3-credentials/README.md

 Add `--array` to output a valid JSON array of objects instead.

+### list-buckets

+Shows a list of all buckets in your AWS account.

+    s3-credentials list-buckets

+Accepts the same `--nl` and `--array` options as `list-users`.

 ### list-user-policies

 To see a list of inline policies belonging to users: